Duke-NUS-HPC/docs/use singularity container in PyCharm and Jupyter Notebook.md

 EOF
 ```
   submit the job via `qsub -V job.sh`;
-  open a local jupyter lab app,
+  open a local jupyter lab app, access the jupyter notebook through token and password.

-9. On your local computer, open a browser from Chrome or FireFox and browse to `http://localhost:8080`.
-Enter password.
 10. Switch to singularity kernel within jupyter notebook.
 11. Open a new python script and test with:
     ```python